-- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadwith the user-workload-monitoring-config-cut role in the opensitit-user-workloadmonitoring project.

-- You have created the user-workload-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc).
+- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - A cluster administrator has enabled monitoring for user-defined projects. - You have installed the OpenShift CLI (oc).

 - 1. Edit the ConfigMap object: - To attach custom labels to all time series and alerts leaving the Prometheus instance that monitors core OpenShift Container Platform projects: - a.
-Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project:

-\$ oc -n openshift-monitoring edit configmap cluster-monitoring-config b.
+Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project: - \$ oc -n openshift-monitoring edit configmap cluster-monitoring-config - b.
 Define a map of labels you want to add for every metric under data/config.yaml:

+'''

 apiVersion: v1

 kind: ConfigMap

 metadata:

 name: cluster-monitoring-config

 namespace: openshift-monitoring

 data:

-config.yaml:
+config.yaml: |

 prometheusK8s:

 externalLabels:

-<key>: <value> 1</value></key>
+<key>: <value>

+1

+'''